Help and FAQ

 I am working on a Red List across several countries, is this included?

 Absolutely.
-We refer to National Red Lists a lot, but we very much include Red Lists at any regional scale smaller than global, from several countries to a key area in one country or even cross-border, such as a specific habitat.
+We refer to National Red Lists a lot, but we include Red Lists at any scale smaller than global, from several countries (regional) to a key area in one country (subnational) or even cross-border, such as a specific habitat.

 I’m uploading some data, but I have more fields than are included in your template.
 Can I include them?

-We are always working to improve the functioning of the database.
-If you have additional fields that you believe are relevant, you can include them at the end of the spreadsheet, and make a note to alert us of their presence.
-Whilst we may not be able to upload them currently, they will be included should we launch additional features for the database.
+The data uploader will flag extra fields and prevent them being uploaded.
+However, we are always working to improve the functioning of the database.
+If you have additional fields that you believe are relevant, please contact us and whilst we may not be able to upload them currently, they can be included should we launch additional features for the database.

 What are the working languages of the project?